 How We Advocate

-One of the most important ways we work to end hunger is working with elected officials and government agencies to strengthen and improve important food security programs on the national, state and local level.
-These programs feed families in our community and make sure our champions have the chance to raise their voices to make positive change and end hunger in Wisconsin.
+One of the most important ways we work to end hunger is working with elected officials, government agencies and citizen advocates to strengthen and improve important food security programs on the national, state and local level.
+These programs—including the FoodShare program; Women, Infants and Children; School Meals; Summer Meals; and senior nutrition programs—feed families in our community and make sure our champions have the chance to raise their voices to make positive change and end hunger in Wisconsin.

 Why YOU Should Advocate: